esraaMohamed/news_report/README.md

  >cd into the directory where the code is, which should be inside the VM

- >Type python news_forum.py, this will open a web page with the results in it on the localhost:8000
+ >Type python3 news_forum.py, this will open a web page with the results in it on the localhost:8000

  >Open the directory you will find a file called result.csv that contains the